gpmd/playbook/_posts/pages/2014-03-18-test-driven-development-tdd.md

 	}
 ```

 But it doesn't take much forethought to realise that we could be repeating that pattern a lot (9, 10, 12, 15, 18, 20, 21... etc), also this doesn't appear to be a simple change, we have added a fair amount of code, is there a shorter way?
-Well yes, we could condense the new conditional into a chanined OR expression on the first if like so:
+Well yes, we could condense the new conditional into a chainned OR expression on the first if like so:

 ```php
 <?